jbloomlab/phydms/docs/implementation.rst

 Therefore, if we optimize the branch lengths :math:`t_b` and the model parameters in :math:`P_{r,xy}`, and then at the end re-scale the branch lengths to :math:`t_b' = t_b \times \frac{-\mu}{L} \sum_{r=1}^L \sum_x p_{r,x} P_{r,xx}` then the re-scaled branch lengths :math:`t_b` are in units of substitutions per sites.
 Therefore, for input and output to ``phydms``, we assume that input branch lengths are already in units of substitutions per site, and scale them from :math:`t_b'` to :math:`t_b`.
 Optimization is performed on :math:`t_b`, and then for output we re-scale the optimized branch lengths from :math:`t_b` to :math:`t_b'`.

-Models with a gamma-distributed model paramter
+Models with a gamma-distributed model parameter
 ---------------------------------------------
 The models described above fit a single value to each model parameter.
 We can also fit a distribution of values across sites for one model parameter :math:`\lambda`.